MUDE-2025/GA1.2/README.md

 You can access this assignment with the following link: `classroom.github.com/a/<xxxxxxx>`.

 For this assignment, work through the tasks in the notebook `GA1.2_taylor_made_approximations.ipynb`.
-The assignment is split into three parts that are largely independent from each other.
+The assignment is split into three parts that are independent from each other.

+The first part focuses on numerical integration, based on an example from hydrological data analysis.
+The second part is about approximating a function with a Taylor series.
+The third part is about using Taylor series to approximate derivatives numerically.

 After finishing all tasks in each part, answer the questions in `report.md`.
 For some of the questions, you can copy your answers from one of the tasks in `GA1.2_taylor_made_approximations.ipynb` directly, for others, some additional reflection is required.
-Your grade for this assignment will be based on your answers in `report.md`.

 This assignment is still ungraded.
 You do not need to submit anything.